Evolutionary dynamics in repeated optional games: Equilibrium analysis for repeated optional PGGs

 \subsubsection{Subgame perfect equilibria that support persistent opt-out}

 In this section, we identify all pure reactive strategies that support persistent opt-out and form equilibria.
 The following theorem identifies all equilibria that give rise to persistent opt-out. \begin{theorem}[Pure reactive strategies that support persistent opt-out and form equilibria] Consider a repeated optional public goods game with $1<r<n$ and $0<\sigma<(r-1)c$.
 Let $\mathbf{p}$ be a pure reactive strategy that opts out in the first round and adheres to opt-out once all other individuals also opt out (i.e. $p_{0,0}^O=1$).
-Then, $\mathbf{p}$ is a subgame perfect equilibrium if and only if it belongs to the set of strategies listed in Supplementary Table \ref{tab:optout} with the corresponding condition held. \end{theorem} \begin{remark} The above theorem considers the strategies that opt out in the first round.
-For the strategies in the second row of Supplementary Table \ref{tab:optout}, even if it defects in the first round, the ending of game dynamics is still persistent opt-out.
-The strategies in the third, fourth, and fifth rows of Supplementary Table \ref{tab:optout} still support persistent opt-out no matter whether they cooperate or defect in the very first round. \end{remark} \begin{remark} Except for the strategy in the first row of Supplementary Table \ref{tab:optout}, other strategies are robust to errors. \end{remark}
+Then, $\mathbf{p}$ is a subgame perfect equilibrium if and only if it belongs to the set of strategies listed in Supplementary Fig.~\ref{Sfig:feasiblerangeoptout}\textbf{a} with the corresponding condition held. \end{theorem} \begin{remark} The above theorem considers the strategies that opt out in the first round.
+For the strategies in the second row of Supplementary Fig.~\ref{Sfig:feasiblerangeoptout}\textbf{a}, even if it defects in the first round, the ending of game dynamics is still persistent opt-out.
+The strategies in the third, fourth, and fifth rows of Supplementary Fig.~\ref{Sfig:feasiblerangeoptout}\textbf{a} still support persistent opt-out no matter whether they cooperate or defect in the very first round. \end{remark} \begin{remark} Except for the strategy in the first and second rows of Supplementary Fig.~\ref{Sfig:feasiblerangeoptout}\textbf{a}, other strategies are robust to errors. \end{remark}